Configuration

 frontend.config.debugdebugPublic development flags such as debug command injection and stream animation.

-Use frontend.config for browser-only deployment differences such as auth mode, route prefix, auth proxy path, and debug flags.
-Do not put secrets here.
-The legacy browser value hardcoded is now treated as simple; new descriptors should use simple. oauth is not a deployment auth mode; use cognito for the OSS Cognito/OIDC browser flow.
+Use frontend.config for public browser deployment differences such as auth mode, route prefix, auth proxy path, and debug flags.
+Do not put production secrets here.
+The legacy browser value hardcoded is treated as simple; new descriptors should use simple. oauth is not a deployment auth mode; use bundle for application-hosted login or cognito for Cognito/OIDC.

 auth.turnstile_development_token is only for local or test Turnstile bypass flows.
 Real Turnstile site keys are app/public feature config, not platform secrets.
 Turnstile secret keys belong in app secrets or platform secrets, depending on which component validates the token.